Bartlesville Radio » News » Fries, Gallery of Bartlesville Earn Eagle Scout Rank

 Fries and Gallery were thankful for the Hillcrest Country Club staff for helping them put on the ceremony better than they could've done on their own.
 They thanked their parents for helping them put everything together at Hillcrest as well.

 Congressman Kevin Hern's Office participated in the court of honor on Sunday.
-Congressman Hern said they take great pride in honoring he accomplishments of Eagle Scouts like Luke Gallery and Matt Fries.
+Congressman Hern said they take great pride in honoring the accomplishments of Eagle Scouts like Luke Gallery and Matt Fries.
 Adam Jones with Congressman Hern's Office presented Fries and Gallery with Certificates of Special Congressional Recognition during the ceremony (pictured left is Fries shaking hands with Jones, who presents a certification to Fries).

 To earn the rank of Eagle, scouts must complete an Eagle Scout Project.
 Fries worked on the exterior of Father Lynch Hall for his project.
 This included stripping and re-coating the concrete pad in front, repainting the ceiling of the entrance, and installing a brand new garden to mirror an existing one.
 Fries also painted the curbs of the circle drive yellow to help establish it as a loading zone, and he painted directional arrows for the circle drive (pictures below).

 Gallery created a pollinator plot for monarch butterflies for his project.
-Gallery gathered signatures at the Dewey fair for his project, which turned into a grant from the Caney Valley Conservation District.
+Gallery gathered signatures at the Dewey fair, which turned into a grant from the Caney Valley Conservation District.
 The grant was used to buy seeds for the project.
 Gallery said the project consisted of spraying a 10,000 square foot plot that the city mowed.
 He said they came through to rake all the grass, cut up roots, and till the soil multiple times.
 Finally, they spread the seeds and waited for them to grow (pictures below).

 "We saw results this past spring, and everything looked great," Gallery said.